DETAILED ACTION

 The claims are directed to nucleic acid sequences and kits comprising them, and as such are directed to products.
 Accordingly, the claims are directed to one of the four statutory categories of invention.

-The claims are drawn to nucleic acid sequences/nucleic acid primers including DNA or RNA, which are specific to CXCL2 or VEGFA is are naturally occurring sequences.
+The claims are drawn to nucleic acid sequences/nucleic acid primers including DNA or RNA, which are specific to CXCL2 or VEGFA which are naturally occurring sequences.
 As such the claims are directed to a product of nature which is a judicial exception.

 This judicial exception is not integrated into a practical application because the nucleic acid molecules encompassed by the claims convey the same genetic information as their naturally occurring counterparts.
 The Supreme Court has made clear "separating [DNA] from surrounding genetic material is not an act of invention" Myriad, 133 S. Ct. at 2117.
 In Myriad v.
 Ambry CAFC 2014-1361,1366, December 17, 2014, the CAFC further (regarding a claim directed to a pair of primers) stated “In fact, the naturally occurring genetic sequences at issue here do not perform a significantly new function.
 Rather, the naturally occurring material is used to form the first step in a chain reaction—a function that is performed because the primer maintains the exact same nucleotide sequence as the relevant portion of the naturally occurring sequence.
 One of the primary functions of DNA’s structure in nature is that complementary nucleotide sequences bind to each other.
 It is this same function that is exploited here—the primer binds to its complementary nucleotide sequence.
 Thus, just as in nature, primers utilize the innate ability of DNA to bind to itself.”